 His website also offers advice where people can turn to should their pet ever become paralyzed.
 It offers hope and advice and testimonials.

 Mark has a mission statement on his site along with a letter explaining his love of animals and desire to help them.
-The letter can be found here.

 The mission statement reads:

 "The mission of HandicappedPets.com is to provide products, services and support so that elderly, handicapped, and injured pets can lead happy, healthy, high-quality lives."